Yatra Twitter Review: Here’s What Fans Feel About The Mammootty Starrer

 Yatra also features Sushasini in the lead.
 Jagapathi Babu and Sudheer Babu too are a part of the cast.
 The fans have high expectations from Yatra and this makes it a crucial release for all concerned.

-Stay tuned for the Yatra Twitter review
+Stay tuned for the Yatra Twitter review.